Optimal Allocation with Peer Information: Introduction

 Informational size is naturally small in many applications of interest.
 For example, suppose there is an underlying social network and that each agent has information only about their neighbors in this network.
 In the applications given earlier, this could be the researchers working on nearby subfields, the literal neighbors in a community, or the firm's divisions situated at the same geographic location.
 In this setup, informational size is small if the network’s neighborhoods are small relative to the overall size of the network; that is, if subfields are highly specialized, one’s neighbors constitute a small fraction of the overall community, and the divisions of the firm are spread across many locations.
 As another example, even if each agent holds information about all other agents and can therefore influence everyone else’s peer value, informational size is still small if no agent has information that is crucial for evaluating a large fraction of the other agents.
 In these applications, ranking-based mechanisms thus demonstrate how to provide incentives for honest evaluations while sacrificing little economic efficiency.
-Relative to jury mechanisms, ranking-based mechanisms also have the appeal of not outright excluding any agent: everyone's information is collected, and everyone is a potential recipient of the good.
+This insight extends to multi-unit allocation problems.

-Next, we describe the model and make preliminary observations.
+Next, we describe the model.
 In \Cref{sec:model:jury_mechanisms}, we show that jury mechanisms are optimal if there are few agents.
 In \Cref{sec:feasibility_graph}, we introduce the auxiliary graph.
-In \Cref{sec:DIC_characterization}, we characterize the extreme points of the set of DIC mechanisms, emphasizing the prevalence of stochastic mechanisms.
-In \Cref{sec:complexity}, we discuss the structure of deterministic DIC mechanisms.
+In \Cref{sec:DIC_characterization}, we discuss stochastic DIC mechanisms and extreme points.
+In \Cref{sec:complexity}, we discuss the complexity of optimal DIC mechanisms.
 In \Cref{sec:approximate_optimality}, we turn to approximate optimality and ranking-based mechanisms.
-In \Cref{sec:related_literature}, we discuss the related literature in greater detail, and \Cref{sec:conclusion} collects concluding remarks.
-All proofs are in \Cref{appendix:proofs}. \Cref{appendix:examples,appendix:jury_mechanisms,appendix:mandatory_allocation,appendix:symmetry_nothing_goes} present further examples and results.
+In \Cref{sec:related_literature}, we discuss the related literature in detail. \Cref{sec:conclusion} discusses extensions and shortcomings of our analysis.
+All proofs are in \Cref{appendix:proofs}. \Cref{OA} (online appendix) presents further examples and results.